kmsignix/zoom-jet-packs/README.md

 on the page.
 This is ideal for dynamically populated documents, when they document generation system does not directly support the placement of PDF fields and signature tags.

-**Digital Dashboard** is a new SIGNiX feature introduced in November 2024.
+**Digital Billboard** is a new SIGNiX feature introduced in November 2024.
 It is used in this application to provide a "call to action" for both signers, when each completes their signing of documents.
 This is ideal for an upsell to additional products and services, or to point the user to relevant information or the next step in a process.
 The call to action can be configured per transaction type, per signer and per transaction.

 Over time, this project will be updated to showcase new features.